-Make use of positive protection, including wheel stops, to avoid the railroad cars from making some movements while the forklift is entering or exiting to load or unload.
+Make use of positive protection, including wheel stops, to prevent the railroad cars from making some movements while the forklift is entering or exiting to load or unload.

-Utilize positive protection to avoid the railroad cars from moving while the bridge plates or dock boards are in the position and during the entering and exiting of the forklift.
+Utilize positive protection to avoid the railroad cars from moving while the bridge plates or dock boards are in the position and entering and exiting the forklift.